-Trinity academics contribute to promoting research and teaching in ageing, to development of a comprehensive research agenda on ageing, and to broadening the interest of the College and wider community in ageing through public engagement.
-They also play a role in relation to promoting awareness of ageing issues and maintaining relations with relevant external stakeholders.
+Trinity academics and clinicians are promoting research and teaching in ageing, developing a comprehensive research agenda, broadening the interest of the College and wider community in ageing through public engagement.
+Trinity plays a leading role in relation to promoting awareness of ageing issues and maintaining relations with relevant external stakeholders.

 The Irish Longitudinal Study on Ageing (TILDA)

 TILDA is the Irish Longitudinal Study on Ageing, a representative population study that traces the health, social and economic circumstances of over 8,500 people over the age of 50 and living in Ireland.
 Trinity researchers aim to identify early changes and early indicators of decline and to develop new treatments and new technologies to enable early interventions.
 In response to the COVID-19 crisis that unfolded in 2020, TILDA has produced a number of significant reports on Ireland’s older population to support Government and health authorities’ preparedness plans.
 Discover these reports and a wide breadth of TILDA research here.